Highlights of the Hampstead Neighbourhood Plan 2018-2033

 BA2: Basement Construction Plan

-Requires development to must minimise negative impact of construction
+Requires development to minimise negative impact of construction.

 TT1: Traffic volumes and vehicle size

 Supports development that reduces traffic and pollution.
 Limits the impact of heavy goods and construction vehicles.